pkardas/notes/books/ddia.md

 MapReduce is just one of many possible programming models for distributed systems.
 MapReduce has problems with * materialisation* of the data - the process of writing out intermediate state files.
 Several new execution engines for distributed batch processing were developed in order to fix this problem with MapReduce (data-flow engines) - Spark, Tez, Flink.
-Dataflow engines provide several different options for connecting one operator's output to another's input - sort by by key, tak several inputs and to partition them, but skip the sorting, for broadcast hash joins, the same output from one operator can be sent to all partitions of the join operator.
+Dataflow engines provide several options for connecting one operator's output to another's input - sort by key, tak several inputs and to partition them, but skip the sorting, for broadcast hash joins, the same output from one operator can be sent to all partitions of the join operator.

 Systems like Dryrad and Nephele offer several advantages compared to MapReduce model:

-- expensive work (eg. sorting) only performed in places where it is actually required
+- expensive work (e.g. sorting) only performed in places where it is actually required
 - no unnecessary map tasks
 - intermediate state between operators kept in memory or written to local disk
 - operators can start executing as soon as their input is ready